cchlanger/cooler_ontad/readme.md

 https://github.com/mirnylab/cooler).

 This tool consists of three steps:
-- It creates a dense matrix for OnTAD out of a mcooler file,
+- It creates a dense matrix for OnTAD out of a .mcooler file,
 - runs OnTAD,
 - and creates a .bedpe out of the ONTAD results, all parameters used will be extended to the filename.